The average lifespan of SD cards is said to be 10 years, there are several factors that decide the lifespan and performance of an SD card.

 5.2 Recover Hidden Files:

 If your SD card is showing empty or fewer files, although the card has files previously, then the files could be due to hidden on your card.
 To get back all your hidden photos or files from a corrupt SD card, follow the below steps;

 - Open your corrupt SD card drive that is empty or showing missing photos.

 - Click on the View tab and select the Hidden Items option.

 If these troubleshooting methods didn't resolve SD card corruption issues, it's time to proceed with fixing them.

 Recover Corrupted SD Card on Windows or Mac

 Before fixing SD card corruption, it is advisable to take a backup of your important files and photos.
 If your SD card is not accessible or the data saved in it is missing, then use Remo Recover, which is a proven corrupt SD card data recovery tool.
-It is designed with a user-friendly interface to recover files from all types of memory cards, including micro SD cards, CF cards, MMC cards, SDXC/SDHC that are corrupt, damaged, formatted, etc. Also, this tool allows a preview of your recovered files for free!!!
+It is designed with a user-friendly interface to recover files from all types of memory cards, including micro SD cards, MMC cards, SDXC/SDHC, or even CF cards that are corrupt, damaged, formatted, etc. Also, this tool allows a preview of your recovered files for free!!!